CuriousYoda/Instagram-Photo-Scraper/README.md

 # Instagram-Photo-Scraper

-Downloads most recent images for a username or hashtag.
+Downloads most recent posts (both photos and videos) for a username or hashtag.
 Be polite with # number of downloads, don't to overuse so that Instagram removes/changes their open APIs (again) or restrict your IP.

 ## Features
-- Takes a Instagram user name and downloads X photos starting from most recent ones
+- Takes a Instagram user name and downloads X posts starting from most recent ones
-  - You can define how many photos to be downloaded
+  - You can define how many posts to be downloaded
-- Takes a Instagram Hash Tag and downloads the top photos or X photos posted recently
+- Takes a Instagram Hash Tag and downloads the top posts or X posts posted recently
 - Works with few different run types
   - Run_TYPE 1 - Works with authenticated calls.
 You need a instagram user name and password for this.
 Be polite, otherwise Instagram will restrict your account.
   - RUN_TYPE 2 - Through Proxy (temporarily not supported)